SydneyM123/tello-code-execution-config/README.md

 ### Setting up an anonymous guest user for students to log in

-1. Go to 'Manage Jenkins' -> 'Manage plugins' -> 'Available' search for the 'Role-based Authorization Strategy'
+1. Go to 'Manage Jenkins' -> 'Manage plugins' -> 'Available' and search for the 'Role-based Authorization Strategy'
 2. Check the box in the row of the plugin and click the button 'Download now and install after restart'
 3. After the restart, go to 'Manage Jenkins' -> 'Manage and Assign Roles' -> 'Manage Roles'
 4. Add a new role named 'anonymous' and assign 'global' -> 'read', 'job' -> 'read' and 'view' -> 'read'